TheoLequy/HappinessHackers/README.md

 # HappinessHackers
-DS in Techno-Socio-Economic Systems at ETH
+DS in Techno-Socio-Economic Systems at ETH, Fall Semester 2024, completed and archived

 Data Sources: